Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Introduction

-In this letter, we propose to capture the signatures of BFSs in possible experimental observables based on normal metal/$d$-wave SC heterostructure.
+In this article, we propose to capture the signatures of BFSs in bulk $d$-wave SCs via possible experimental observables using normal metal/$d$-wave SC heterostructure.
 The coexistence of BQPs and Cooper pairs (CPs) in the BFS provides a rich playground for studying transport properties and the Fano factor (FF) characteristics in a simple setup.
-We show that topologically protected BFSs appear in the junction of normal metal/\dw SC subjected to a perpendicular Zeeman field.
-Employing Blonder-Tinkham-Klapwijk (BTK) formalism, we calculate the differential conductance and find an enhancement in zero-bias conductance (ZBC), providing a key signature of BFSs.
-We extend our study to anisotropic \dw SCs to explore the effect of anisotropy on BFSs.
+We show that topologically protected BFSs appear in bulk \dw SC subjected to an in-plane Zeeman field.
+Employing Blonder-Tinkham-Klapwijk (BTK) formalism, we calculate the differential conductance by forming a metal/SC hybrid junction (as shown in Fig.\,\ref{fig:Schematic_NS}($a$)) and find an enhancement in zero-bias conductance (ZBC), providing a key signature of BFSs.
+We extend our study to nonzero values of $\alpha$ to explore the effect of anisotropy on BFSs.
 The emergence of zero-energy interface-localized Andreev bound states (ABS) is the previously established classic signature of anisotropy in \dw SCs\,\cite{Hu1994,Nagato1995,Tanaka2021,Tamura2017}.
 The interplay between ABS and BFSs gives rise to intriguing features of ZBC for the anisotropic case.
-To confirm the role of BFSs in the anomalous behavior of the conductance, we perform a detailed analysis of shot-noise spectroscopy.
+We also analyse the effect of finite temperature on differential conductance of our system.
+To confirm the role of BFSs in the anomalous behavior of the conductance, we perform a detailed analysis of shot-noise spectroscopy and FF therein.
 We use both continuum and lattice model, and find a perfect match between the results obtained in the two models, establishing the robustness of the transport signatures of BFSs.

+The remainder of the paper is organized as follows.
+In Sec.~\ref{sec:II}, we describe our model and topological characterization of BFSs.
+Sec.~\ref{sec:III} and Sec.~\ref{sec:IV} are devoted to the discussion of transport and FF signatures of BFSs in our setup.
+Finally, we summarize and conclude the paper in Sec.~\ref{sec:V}.